ftonneau/eak/README.md

 selection forward by subwords.

-Overall, combining WORD movements at a larger scale with subword exploration at a smaller scale maximizes navigation speed while minimizing the amount of chording involved.
+Overall, combining WORD movements at a larger scale with subword exploration at a smaller scale maximizes navigation speed while minimizing the number of modifiers involved.